 Santa Fe Prep recognizes the value of social, emotional, behavioral, and interpersonal health as integral to our approach to campus-wide wellness and student support.
 The current on-campus mental health counseling program has many components including, but not limited to: individual and family short-term counseling, prevention and early intervention services, crisis intervention, mediation, facilitation of support groups, referral and liaison services, psycho-educational curriculum development and instruction, facilitation of student leadership and affinity groups, collaboration with Parents’ Association, faculty support and consultation, and allyship and advocacy with and for the school community.

-School Counselor Amy Reich provides confidential school counseling services to our students via student requests, identified needs, and referrals.
+School Counselor Juli Bray-Morris provides confidential school counseling services to our students via student requests, identified needs, and referrals.
 When indicated, our school counselor may offer family consultation, care coordination, and referrals to counseling services outside of school.
 In addition to individual services, our school counselor coordinates student forums and parent education to provide community resources and training regarding various age-appropriate and socially salient topics to our community.

 Santa Fe Prep appreciates and supports diversity among our students.
 Learning Services assists students’ academic needs while supporting the school mission that all students meet their highest potential within our mission to provide a college preparatory education and help all students meet the highest standards.